Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Results

 \subsection{Interstitial Defect Candidates}

 Interstitial sites are also very common for transition metal impurities in silicon.
 Two kinds of interstitials exist, those that have tetrahedral or hexagonal symmetry.
 Here we focus only on interstitial defects at tetrahedral sites since, for transition metals, they generally have the lowest energies among all the interstitial defect sites \cite{Weber_APA_1983, Matsukawa_physb_2007}.
 Applying the same selection procedure as substitutional defects, we first look at the CTL for interstitial defects as shown in Fig.\ \ref{fig:CTL_int}.
-The criteria of at least two transition levels reduces the candidate list to Sc$\mathrm{_{i}}$, Ti$\mathrm{_{i}}$, V$\mathrm{_{i}}$, Cr$\mathrm{_{i}}$, Zn$\mathrm{_{i}}$, Zr$\mathrm{_{i}}$, and Au$\mathrm{_{i}}$.
-After examining for spin triplet electronic configuration within the stable charge states, we drop Zn$\mathrm{_{i}}$ out of the list due to its lack of the spin triplet configuration for Fermi energy within the band gap.
-A practical constraint of having one-electron levels sufficiently away from the band edges ($\Delta E$ $<$ 0.05 eV) further removes Ti$\mathrm{_{i}}$ and Cr$\mathrm{_{i}}$ from the list.
+We note that the correction scheme to address CTL with large E$\mathrm{_{NK}}$ is applied to Ti$\mathrm{_{i}}$, V$\mathrm{_{i}}$, Fe$\mathrm{_{i}}$, Co$\mathrm{_{i}}$, and Ni$\mathrm{_{i}}$ (see SM for details).
+The criteria of at least two transition levels reduces the candidate list to Sc$\mathrm{_{i}}$, Ti$\mathrm{_{i}}$, V$\mathrm{_{i}}$, Mn$\mathrm{_{i}}$, Zn$\mathrm{_{i}}$, Zr$\mathrm{_{i}}$, and Au$\mathrm{_{i}}$.
+After examining for spin triplet electronic configuration within the stable charge states, we drop Zn$\mathrm{_{i}}$ and Au$\mathrm{_{i}}$ out of the list due to their lack of the spin triplet configuration for Fermi energy within the band gap (see table S2 for the predicted total spin quantum numbers).
+Mn$\mathrm{_{i}^{-1}}$, though has stable S=1 configurations, is dropped from the list since the associated defect levels are within the valence band.
+A practical constraint of having one-electron levels sufficiently away from the band edges ($\Delta E$ $<$ 0.05 eV) further removes Ti$\mathrm{_{i}^{0}}$, Ti$\mathrm{_{i}^{+2}}$, and Sc$\mathrm{_{i}^{-1}}$ from the list.
+But we note that Ti$\mathrm{_{i}}$ can still be an plausible candidate when the generalized Koopmans' condition is \emph{fully} satisfied.
 Fig.\ \ref{fig:int_candidate} shows the single-particle defect level diagram, localized charge densities and the optical absorption spectra for two of the final four candidates, Sc$\mathrm{_{i}^{+1}}$ and Zr$\mathrm{_{i}^{0}}$ (see Fig.\ S3 for all the interstitial defect candidates).
-The single-particle diagrams show that all of them have the $^{3}$A$_{2}$ triplet ground state, i.e. two unpaired electrons both on e orbitals (see Fig.\ \ref{fig:int_candidate} and Fig.\ S3).
+The single-particle diagrams show that all of them have the $^{3}$A$_{2}$ triplet ground state, i.e., two unpaired electrons both on e orbitals (see Fig.\ \ref{fig:int_candidate} and Fig.\ S3).
 Taking Sc$\mathrm{_{i}^{+1}}$ as example, the spin triplet excited states, $^{3}$E, forms when one of the up spin is excited from the e orbital to the a$_{1}$ orbital.
 Similarly for Zr$\mathrm{_{i}^{0}}$, $^{3}$E state forms when the down spin is promoted from a$_{1}$ to e orbitals.
 These interstitial defect systems closely resemble the NV center in diamond, which has C$_{3v}$ symmetry and $^{3}$A$_{2}$ - $^{3}$E transitions \cite{Doherty_NJP_2011}.
-Charge densities show the C$_{3}$ symmetry along the principle axis, i.e. $<$111$>$, consistent with the symmetry identified based on local defect configuration.
+Charge densities show the C$_{3}$ symmetry along the principle axis, i.e., $<$111$>$, consistent with the symmetry identified based on local defect configuration.
 The absorption spectra show that the triplet-triplet optical transitions are allowed as shown by the first peaks.
 Similar to substitutional defects, the first peaks fall on the range between 0.4 to 0.6 eV and are far enough from other peaks.